Friday, May 31, 2024

 It was an interesting challenge capturing the proper tone.
 Light, lean, clear.
 The Marvel editors had a few notes that helped me find it.
 I also realized I'd have to draw smaller than I intended to achieve the right balance of detail in the art and legibility in the lettering.
 These were easy but necessary adjustments.
 An invigorating creative stretch!
 I also drew a couple of panels that I think may be the best artwork I've ever published.

-Although the story is meant for young readers, I didn't condescend.
+Although the story is meant for young readers and I aimed for that, I didn't condescend.
 I wrote and drew an Avengers tale I would have done if Marvel had hired me when I was 24 and said, "Brian, we need to fill six pages in the back of the next issue, what've you got?"
 As far as I'm concerned, my story really happened.
 It fits with the chronology and mythology.
 To me, it's canon.

 I did these renderings of the Beast for the cover above, which unites all the superheroes appearing in the book drawn by the artists who did their stories.
 The cover designer gave me a rough idea of the pose they needed and I returned two slightly different options that I thought would fill the space well.
 Part of the Beast's arm is missing because I knew it would be hidden by the "E" in "Adventures."